ConduitIO/conduit/docs/processors.md

 }
 ```

-The script, of course, is not constrained to having only this function, i.e. you can have something like this:
+The script is not constrained to having only this function, i.e. you can have something like this:
 ```javascript
 function doSomething(record) {
     // do something with the record